tuacker/markusbodner.com/content/til/how-to-keep-debug-and-release-data-separate-for-macos-app-development.md

 // You could also set it via "PRODUCT_NAME = Dupra" in here
 //
 // If you do that make sure to also delete that value in the Build Settings, same as with the "PRODUCT_BUNDLE_IDENTIFIER".

 PRODUCT_BUNDLE_IDENTIFIER = $(ORGANIZATION_NAME).$(PRODUCT_NAME)

-// Set other things as you'd like..
+// Set other things as you like..

 ```